 We’ve all been there.
-It’s late.
-Maybe you’ve had a few drinks.
-You’ve decided against taking the subway and instead, to call an Uber.
+You call an Uber.
 The app says it has arrived, but . . . where is it?
 Where is your Uber?

-Are You My Uber? is a direct parody of the 1960 P.D.
+Are You My Uber? is a 21st Century parody of the 1960 P.D.
 Eastman children’s book Are You My Mother?
-The scene is set as a young woman steps off the midnight bus at Port Authority.
-Her name?
+A man steps off the midnight bus at Port Authority.
+His name?
 Unknown.
-Her goal?
-To find her Uber, an elusive Ford Taurus.
-Lost and alone in a new city, she steels herself and begins by passing right by the very object of her search.
-Hilarity ensues: the girl proceeds to knock at the doors of an off-duty cab, a hearse, a halal cart, and other vehicles increasing in their absurdity, willing to try anything to find her Uber.
+His goal?
+To find his Uber, an elusive Ford Taurus.
+Lost and alone in a new city, he steels himself and begins by passing right by the very object of his search.
+Hilarity ensues: the man proceeds to knock at the doors of an off-duty cab, a helicopter, a halal cart, and other vehicles increasing in their absurdity, willing to try anything to find his Uber.

-Paired with illustrations by Hilary Fitgerald Campbell, co-illustrator of Feminist Fight Club, Sarah Dooley’s hilarious imagined story is as heartwarming as it is . . . probably going to happen to you next time you’re in New York City.
+Paired with illustrations by Hilary Fitzgerald Campbell, co-illustrator of Feminist Fight Club, Sarah Dooley’s hilarious imagined story is as ridiculous as it is relatable.